opengeos/aws-open-data-stac/README.md

 - A list of open datasets on AWS: [aws-open-data](https://github.com/giswqs/aws-open-data)
 - A list of open geospatial datasets on AWS: [aws-open-data-geo](https://github.com/giswqs/aws-open-data-geo)
+- A list of open geospatial datasets on AWS with a STAC endpoint: [aws-open-data-stac](https://github.com/giswqs/aws-open-data-stac)
 - A list of STAC endpoints from stacindex.org: [stac-index-catalogs](https://github.com/giswqs/stac-index-catalogs)
+- A list of geospatial datasets on Microsoft Planetary Computer: [Planetary-Computer-Catalog](https://github.com/giswqs/Planetary-Computer-Catalog)
+- A list of geospatial datasets on Google Earth Engine: [Earth-Engine-Catalog](https://github.com/giswqs/Earth-Engine-Catalog)